CITY OF SEATTLE

 WHEREAS, the $930 million in Levy to Move Seattle revenues leveraged another $400 million in grants and partnership funds and, thanks to the Bipartisan Infrastructure Law and other opportunities that have emerged in recent years, a new levy is expected to leverage significant outside funding for City transportation improvements; and

-WHEREAS, these critical maintenance and modernization needs include safety improvements that will make bridges and streets safer, better maintain streets and sidewalks, and accommodate safer travel across all modes; and
+WHEREAS, these critical maintenance and modernization needs include safety improvements that will make bridges and streets safer, better maintain streets and sidewalks, ensure that first responders can arrive to aid residents with medical, fire and other emergencies, and accommodate safer travel across all modes; and

 WHEREAS, careful maintenance of transportation infrastructure today can lessen the expense of increased maintenance tomorrow; and